Blog

 Cons

 RTM hides some pretty basic features, like subtasks, mobile reminders, sharing, offline access, and file uploads behind a paywall.
 Upgrading also gets you priority support.
-And when you do upgrade, you get attachments only limited by your Dropbox or Google Drive account storage limits.
+And when you upgrade, you get attachments only limited by your Dropbox or Google Drive account storage limits.

 Keep in mind that their Chrome extension hasn’t been updated since 2016.